The Best Neighborhoods in Raleigh, NC:

 For retiree’s, this is a particularly great neighborhood with lots of options for seniors in the area.
 Retirement communities include The Cypress of Raleigh, Abbotswood at Stonehenge, and Springmoor.

 Check out all the Stonehenge homes for sale in Raleigh.

 Located in North Raleigh, Six Forks is one of the most expensive neighborhoods in Raleigh, with a median home price of just under $500,000.
 Many of the homes in the Six Forks area are between three and five bedrooms and built between 1970 and 1990.

 The Six Forks neighborhood is wealthier than 99.2% of the neighborhoods in the United States.
 There is a large amount of wealth concentrated in this area of Raleigh.

 Six Forks is among the best neighborhoods for families in North Carolina, as Neighborhood Scout has them ranked better than 99.6% of neighborhoods in the state of North Carolina.
-This is tribute to the top public schools, low crime rates, and high occupancy rates.
+This is a tribute to the top public schools, low crime rates, and high occupancy rates.

-One unique fact about Six Forks neighborhood is that it has more British and Welsh ancestry than any other neighborhood in America with almost 2% of residents having their ancestry there.
+One unique fact about the Six Forks neighborhood is that it has more British and Welsh ancestry than any other neighborhood in America with almost 2% of residents having their ancestry there.

 Check out the Six Forks Homes for Sale in Raleigh.

 Real Estate in the Glenwood neighborhood tops the charts with a median sales price of just over $700,000.
 In the Glenwood Ave/ Pasquotank Dr neighborhood homes are older and typically built between 1940 and 1970, there are a number of residences that were built prior to 1940.